Rajendra Singh Paroda

 In 1996, he organised the second International Crop Science Congress in New Delhi.
-In 2001, he Presided over the Indian Science Congress held at the Indian Agricultural Research Institute, New Delhi, which was inaugurated by the then Prime Minister of India, Shri Atal Behari Bajpai.
+In 2001, he Presided over the Indian Science Congress held at the Indian Agricultural Research Institute, New Delhi, which was inaugurated by the then Prime Minister of India, Atal Behari Bajpai.
 In 2012, he organised the first Global Conference on Women in Agriculture (GCWA) in New Delhi which was attended by the then President of India, Mrs Pratibha Patil.
 He served as chairman of the organising committee of the Global Conference on Agricultural Research for Development (GCARD 2) organised jointly by GFAR and CGIAR in October, 2013 at Punta del Este, Uruguay.

 As Executive Secretary, APAARI, he had organised by now more than twenty regional expert consultations on thematic areas of high regional importance.

 Awards

 Rafi Ahmad Kidwai Memorial Prize (1982–83), ICAR Team Research Award (1983–84), FICCI Award (1988), Om Prakash Bhasin Award (1992)' Asia-Pacific Seed Association Special Award (1995), CGIAR Award for Outstanding Partnership (2000), Life Time Award by Association of Agricultural Scientists in America (2001), Dr Harbhajan Singh Memorial Award (2001), Silver Jubilee Commemoration Medal (2001) by the Indian National Science Academy (INSA), Dr B.P.
 Pal Memorial Award (2003), ISCA Gold Medal for Excellence in Science (2006), Gold Medal from Ministry of Agriculture of Armenia (2006), Life Time Achievement Award of 'Agriculture Today' (2008), Dr A.B.
-Joshi Memorial Award (2012) presented by Prime Minister of India Dr Manmohan Singh, Prof. Kanniyan Memorial Award (2012), Gold Medal from Ministry of Agriculture of Vietnam (2012) and Krishi Shiromani Samman by Mahindra and Mahindra Ltd. (2013).
+Joshi Memorial Award (2012) presented by Prime Minister of India Manmohan Singh, Prof. Kanniyan Memorial Award (2012), Gold Medal from Ministry of Agriculture of Vietnam (2012) and Krishi Shiromani Samman by Mahindra and Mahindra Ltd. (2013).

 He received a Padma Bhushan Award in 1998.

-He also received Norman Borlaug Award on 5 January 2006 from the President Dr A.P.J.
+He also received a Norman Borlaug Award on 5 January 2006 from President A.P.J.
 Abdul Kalam at a function in the 93rd Indian Science Congress held in Hyderabad.